 She is, Technically Speaking, Not Real #

-Miku brought guests - other Vocaloid characters, each one greeted with a fresh wave of screaming.
-One of them breakdanced.
-Every new move brought the crowd to a new level of hysteria.
-I watched this happening and the pragmatic part of my brain kept forming a sentence that I had the good sense never to say out loud: you know these were just animated on a computer, right?
-I think if I’d said it out loud, a horde of Miku fans may have swarmed me.
+Hatsune Miku is a hologram - a projected image on a giant screen at the front of the stage, backed by a live band who flanked her quietly on either side and absolutely worked for ninety straight minutes.
+The drummer in particular looked like he’d been training for this specific event his entire life, because the pace never let up for a second.
+Miku brought guests throughout the show - other Vocaloid characters, each one greeted with a fresh wave of screaming from the crowd.
+One of them breakdanced, and every new move brought the audience to a new level of hysteria.
+I watched all of this happening and the pragmatic part of my brain kept forming a sentence I had the good sense never to say out loud: you know these were just animated on a computer, right?
+I think if I’d said it, a horde of Miku fans may have swarmed me, and honestly, fair enough.

 The whole production was extraordinary - not just technically, but in terms of what it meant to the people in that building.
-This was not an audience watching a performance.
+This wasn’t an audience watching a performance.
 This was a community having a shared experience, and the joy in that room was completely genuine and completely overwhelming.
+My daughter loved every second of it.

 As Far as My Lawyers Are Concerned #

-If I could do it again: I’d have gotten there earlier, sorted parking in advance, and gone straight to the merch booth - which opens hours before the actual doors do, a fact I discovered after the show when the lineup was three hundred people deep.
-I told my daughter we should skip the booth and just buy the merch online at home.
-As it turned out, shipping on a poster started at forty eight dollars.
+I’ve been to Copps a handful of times over the years, and I walked in assuming that experience translated - that I knew the venue, knew the drill, knew what to expect.
+What I failed to account for is that my concerts and my daughter’s concert are not the same thing, and everything I thought I knew flew right out the window the moment I saw that lineup.
+If I could do it again, I’d have gotten there earlier, sorted parking in advance, and gone straight to the merch booth - which opens hours before the actual doors do, a fact I discovered after the show when the lineup at the booth was three hundred people deep.
+I told my daughter we should skip it and just buy the merch online at home.
+Shipping on a poster started at forty eight dollars.

 I also would have spent those thirty seconds on YouTube before deciding the glowstick wasn’t worth it.